Volumetric flask: Classes

 Calibration and toleration standards for volumetric flasks are defined in the following standard specifications and practices: ASTM E288, E542, E694, ISO 1042, and GOST 1770-74.
 According to these specifications, volumetric flasks come in two different classes.
 The higher standard flasks (Class A, Class 1, USP or equivalent depending on the country) are made with a more accurately placed graduation mark, and have a unique serial number for traceability.
 Where this is not required, a lower standard (Class B or equivalent) is used for qualitative or educational work.

 Modifications

 Volumetric flasks are generally colourless but may be amber-coloured for the handling of light-sensitive compounds such as silver nitrate or vitamin A.

 A modification of the volumetric flask exists for dealing with large quantities of solids that are to be transferred into a volumetric vessel for dissolution.
-Such a flask has a wide mouth and known as a Kohlrausch volumetric flask.
+Such a flask has a wide mouth and is known as a Kohlrausch volumetric flask.
 This kind of volumetric flask is commonly used in analysis of the sugar content in sugar beets.

 While conventional volumetric flasks have a single mark, industrial volumetric tests in analytical chemistry and food chemistry may employ specialized volumetric flasks with multiple marks to combine several accurately measured volumes.

 A highly specialized kind of the volumetric flask is the Le Chatelier flask for use with the volumetric procedure in specific gravity determination.